 c.
 References to communication and meetings shall deem to include all digital forms unless otherwise stated.

 As various theatre professionals (dramaturgs, literary managers, creative producers, script readers, artistic associates, directors, stage managers, assistant directors, festival organisers, academics etc.) can fulfil the role of a dramaturg or be involved in doing or teaching dramaturgy, hereafter the term ‘dramaturg’ will refer to all those theatre professionals, and professionals involved in education, who acknowledge this role and carry out this function at any point during the performance making process.

 1.1 The Organisation shall be called the Dramaturgs’ Network, hereafter to be referred to as ’the Organisation’.
-It is a volunteer art organisation supporting practitioners and developing the practice and theory of dramaturgy in the UK.
+It is a volunteer arts organisation supporting practitioners and developing the practice and theory of dramaturgy in the UK.

-1.2 The name of the Organisation, 'Dramaturgs Network', shall remain unaltered.
+1.2 The name of the Organisation, 'Dramaturgs’ Network', shall remain unaltered.

-2. Aims and Objectives
+2. aims and objectives

-The aims for the Organisation are:
+2.1 The aims for the Organisation are:

 Aim 1 – To provide a network of support, shared ideas, knowledge and resources for British theatre practitioners functioning in the roles of dramaturg, literary managers or educational professionals involved in dramaturgical practices.

 Aim 2 – To explore the role, function and contributions of dramaturgs in the theatre process through practice, debate and collaborations.